babar-raza/Aspose_Cells_NET/README.md

 + Minimal Learning Curve

 These example projects provide helpful demonstrations and code when using Aspose.Cells for .NET.
+You will need to [download Aspose.Cells for .NET](http://www.aspose.com/community/files/51/.net-components/aspose.cells-for-.net/default.aspx) separately and it will work in evaluation mode.

 ## Aspose.Cells for .NET at a Glance
 ![Aspose.Cells Overview](http://www.aspose.com/Aspose.Cells/Images/product-diagram-aspose.cells-for-.net.jpg "The Main Features of Aspose.Cells for .NET")